About the NSW Education Program on FGM/C

 The NSW Education Program on FGM/C (the Program) is a specialist statewide multicultural health program funded by NSW Health and hosted by Western Sydney Local Health District (WSLHD).

-The Program supports women, girls and families affected by or at risk of FGM/C to be healthy and well.
-It delivers a range of initiatives across NSW to prevent FGM/C and reduce its health, social and psychological impacts on affected women, girls and families.
+The Program works at the intersection of public health, community empowerment and multicultural health supporting women, girls and families to be healthy and well.
+It delivers a range of initiatives across NSW to prevent FGM/C and reduce its health, social and psychological impacts.

 The Program: